mend0za/my-conferences/lvee2013-summer/abstracts.md

 Report cover and touch the topics:

-* project milestones (the very beginning, team switch, HW migration, fightings with software stack)
+* Project milestones (the very beginning, team switch, HW migration, fightings with software stack)

-* long-time user evolution from simple user to single maintainer of the project.
+* Long-time user evolution from simple user to single maintainer of the project.
 Introduce "The Cathedral and the Bazaar" classic essay in the wild life easy samples.

 * Current user base analysis for XMPP/Jabber via j.o.b. statistics.